Hi there!

 • In June 2016, the World Federation of Advertisers published its “Compendium of Ad Fraud Knowledge for Media Investors“, which found that “[t]he cost of ad fraud is estimated at $7.2 billion in this report, or approximately 5%, of the total global”, and grimly predicted: “ad fraud will, on the current trajectory, be second in revenue only to cocaine and opiates by 2025 as a form of crime.”

-• The “2018-2019 Bot Baseline Report“, by the Association of National Advertisers and cybersecurity firm WhiteOps, claimed that “[w]e project losses to fraud to reach $5.8 billion globally in 2019”, explaining that “Today, fraud attempts amount to 20 to 35 percent of all ad impressions throughout the year, but the fraud that gets through and gets paid for now is now much smaller”.
+• The “2018-2019 Bot Baseline Report“, by the Association of National Advertisers and cybersecurity firm WhiteOps, claimed that “[w]e project losses to fraud to reach $5.8 billion globally in 2019”, and that “[t]oday, fraud attempts amount to 20 to 35 percent of all ad impressions throughout the year, but the fraud that gets through and gets paid for now is now much smaller”.

 • A 2023 report by Juniper Research forecast that “the global potential advertising spend lost to fraud will rise from $84 billion in 2023 to $172 billion by 2028”.
 It further claimed that “North America will account for the highest proportion of advertising spend lost to fraud over the next five years”, and that “[i]n 2023… 17% of clickthroughs on PCs and desktops were illegitimate and could not provide ROAS [return on ad spend]”.